 Food cans are lined with plastic containing bisphenol-A (BPA), which, as mentioned above, is a toxic chemical.
 It ain’t good for you.
 Also avoid canned fizzy drinks (for your own health!).

-4. Buy bulk as much as possible (and use your cloth bags to bring the items home).
+4. Buy bulk as much as possible.

 You can buy groceries, including rice, dal, herbs and tea in bulk in some local stores.
 The bigger departmental stores may make you use single use plastic bags and containers, so be sure to wash and reuse them (or dispose of them as carefully as possible).
+Take your glass containers and cloth bags to load all the bulk foods in.

 5. Make your own food